 We got the chance to see this beautiful bird up close during the educational presentation Freedom Ranch Outreach folks at the Mississippi River Nature Weekend.
 We’ve put together some of our favorite gripping Great Horned Owl Facts for some fun reading.

-- This is one adaptable owl.
 It can be found in far northern Canada and as far south as Uruguay and Argentina in habitats that include deserts, fields, wetlands, forests, and cities.
+That is one adaptable owl.